ossf/tac/process/request_resources.md

 ### Code of Conduct support

-All projects must follow the [OpenSSF Code of Conduct](https://openssf.org/community/code-of-conduct/).
+All projects must follow the [OpenSSF Code of Conduct](https://openssf.org/community/code-of-conduct/), or, if a project has its own Code of Conduct, it must be reviewed and approved by the TAC.

 If projects receive reports of conduct violations, they should report them to conduct@openssf.org.

 ### Vulnerability disclosure assistance